Garlic Butter Shrimp Pasta with Tomatoes

 This recipe is basically a shrimp scampi without wine, a quick recipe comes together so fast it’s worth getting all your ingredients lined up before you get started.

-1. Dry the shrimp well with a paper towel.
-Season lightly with salt on both sides.
+1. Dry the shrimp well with a paper towel — excess moisture prevents the shrimp from browning properly in the skillet.
+Season them lightly with salt on both sides.

 2. Start cooking the shrimp in olive oil.
 This is a garlic butter sauce, but unless you typically use clarified butter for cooking, sautéeing the shrimp in butter alone will burn it.